How many times have you failed at trying to achieve your goals?

 Every day they look in the mirror and don’t see results from the previous day’s cardio session.

-They look the day after that, don’t see results and get depressed and give up.
+They look the day after that, don’t see results and get depressed and quit.

 In order to achieve your goals, you need to take a different approach and learn to not only be more patient, but also not focus solely on the end result.